136s/nine_tiles_panic/README.md

 |
 206745813361230035
          |
-         The #2 tile is front face which rotates 270 dwgree.
+         The #2 tile is front face which rotates 270 degree.
 ```

 ### Path